So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 5. Engine May Blow Gaskets

 The engine problems from overfilling with engine oil are mostly the same in twin-cylinder engines.
-The excessive heat from overfilling may blow gaskets.
+The excess pressure from overfilling may blow gaskets.

 Adding a little additional oil may not seem like a big deal, but it is actually a huge deal that can result in requiring a significant repair or an engine replacement.

-So when doing oil changes or adding oil look twice and only add what is required by your engine manufacturer and don’t assume a going over the required amount will be okay.
+So when doing oil changes or adding oil look twice and only add what is required by your engine manufacturer and don’t assume going over the required amount and adding too much oil will be okay.

 How to Remove Excess Oil From a Lawn Mower